snajd/appcontrol/docs/labs/module_4/lab3.md

 ## Install and create a catalog file for an application:

-Let's download a real classic applicaton to use for our catalog signing - Total Commander.
-We are going to pretend this is a totally unsigned legacy application that we need to sign ourselves by creating a catalog file.
+It turs out, modern application developers are pretty good at signing their binaries, but I managed to find a software that is unsigned and that we also can use in this lab - CFF Explorer.

-Start by downloading Total Commander from here [https://totalcommander.ch/1103/tcmd1103x64.exe](https://totalcommander.ch/1103/tcmd1103x64.exe).
+Start by downloading CFF Explorer from here [https://ntcore.com/files/ExplorerSuite.exe](https://ntcore.com/files/ExplorerSuite.exe).
 Save it to C:\Install

 Start packageinspector like we did in Module 3:
-`packageinspector.exe start C: -path C:\install\tcmd1103x64.exe`
+`packageinspector.exe start C: -path C:\install\ExplorerSuite.exe`

-Start the installer of Total Commander by doubleclicking `C:\install\tcmd1103x64.exe`, confirm all defaults and Press OK to close the installation when the Installation was successful.
+Start the installer of Total Commander by doubleclicking `C:\install\ExplorerSuite.exe`, confirm all defaults and Press Finish to close the installation when the Installation was successful.

-Stop PackageInspector and provide a path to a .cat-file and a .cdf-file `PackageInspector.exe stop c: -out cat -name c:\install\totalcmd.cat -cdfpath c:\install\totalcmd.cdf`
+Stop PackageInspector and provide a path to a .cat-file and a .cdf-file `PackageInspector.exe stop c: -out cat -name c:\install\cffexplorer.cat -cdfpath c:\install\cffexplorer.cdf`

 ## Inspect and Sign the catalog file